brycemasaki/brycemasaki.github.io/README.md

 # brycemasaki.github.io
-This is my personal attempt at creating a decent website for an EdTech startup.
+This is my personal attempt at creating a nice website for an EdTech startup- Enlight Education.